 William Holdridge 11th great grandpa on RootsMagic tree

 William Holdred or Holdridge was born in London, England in 1610.
 In 1635 he sailed on the Elizabeth to America.
-He lived in Ipswich until 1640 when he married Isabelle, last name unknown, and they moved Salisbury.
-He was in Haverhill in 1650, and Exeter by 1671.
+He lived in Ipswich until 1640 when he married Isabelle, last name unknown, and they moved to Salisbury, Massachusetts.
+He was in Haverhill, MA in 1650, and Exeter, New Hampshire by 1671.
 William was a tanner, he turned animal skins into leather.
 He was also a planter, landowner, farmer.
 He and Isabelle had 9 children.
-His life story is big with lots of land deeds, purchases and sales, appearances in court for different reasons some good some not so good.
+His life story is big with lots of movement, land deeds, purchases and sales, appearances in court for different reasons some good some not so good.